 Being in the gaming industry about 10 years and playing with some open-source projects means I have dealt with different version control systems, or VCSs, from complete free, brute-force manual file copy method to very expensive commercial-grade Perforce.

-So which program am I using at home?
+So which program have I been using at home?
 Subversion….
 I know!
 A lot of people will argue that other programs are better, and I am not gonna say they are wrong.
-The reason why I'm using Subversion is because it does what I want with the least amount of annoyance.
+The reason why I have been using Subversion is because it did what I want with the least amount of annoyance.
+But now I'm gonna switch back to Perforce because I became to believe Perforce will serve me better now.
 Below is the list of what I need/want from my personal VCS and how the most popular VCSs do the job:

 Yes, I'm a MS whore.
 I use Windows all the time, and I, as a game programmer, personally don't see huge need for Linux for myself.
 Also if I can maintain only one OS at home, that's less drama for me.
 (Yay?).